wsmoses/neuralgcm/neuralgcm/experimental/coordax/README.md

 2. Manages coordinate objects that carry discretization details and custom methods
 3. Compatible with lossless conversion to and from ``Xarray`` representation.

-Current Field API and implementation builds on top of [``penzai.core.named_axes``](https://penzai.readthedocs.io/en/stable/notebooks/named_axes.html) package.

 ``Coordax`` is particularly well-suited for scientific simulations where it is crucial to propagate discretization details and associated objects throughout the computation, such as Earth system modeling of fluid dynamics.
-For other use cases, we believe [``penzai.core.named_axes``](https://penzai.readthedocs.io/en/stable/notebooks/named_axes.html) is a better fit.
+For other use cases, we believe [``penzai.core.named_axes``](https://penzai.readthedocs.io/en/stable/notebooks/named_axes.html) may be a better fit.